 You can benefit your city or nation more than politicians can.
 Your prayers are more influential than debates or promises.
-Righteous prayer to the right God changes things!
-You can raise a city or nation to greatness, but the profane media, educational system, or entertainment industry can destroy it.
-Cities or nations are preserved and prospered by the righteous in them, but they are undermined and impoverished by wicked citizens.
+Righteous prayer to the right God changes things.
+You can raise a city or nation to greatness, but the worldly media, educational system, or entertainment industry can destroy it.
+Cities or nations are preserved and prospered by the righteous citizens in them, but they are undermined and impoverished by wicked citizens.

 The LORD Jehovah determines which cities or nations shall prosper and those that shall not (Ps 75:6-7).
 He favors those men who fear and honor Him.
 “Blessed is the nation whose God is the LORD; and the people whom he hath chosen for his own inheritance” (Ps 33:12).
 “The wicked shall be turned into hell, and all the nations that forget God” (Ps 9:17).
 And the God under consideration is the only living and true God – Jehovah of the Bible.
 Let God be true, but every man a liar.
 Adam Smith missed most of the equation.

 “Righteousness exalteth a nation: but sin is a reproach to any people.”
 “Scornful men bring a city into a snare: but wise men turn away wrath.”
 “When the righteous are in authority, the people rejoice: but when the wicked beareth rule, the people mourn.”
 “For the transgression of a land many are the princes thereof: but by a man of understanding and knowledge the state thereof shall be prolonged” (Pr 14:34; 29:8,2; 28:2).